rkoeninger/ShenScript/docs/design.rst

       }

 This whole approach was attempted on the premise that using more idiomatic JavaScript syntax would give the runtime more opportunities to identify optimisations vs using :js:`trap` and immediately-invoked lambdas.
 Turns out using fabrs produced about twice the code volume and benchmarks took 3-4 times as long to run.
 I guess V8 is really good at optimising IIFEs.
 So fabrs were reverted.
 The design is documented here for historical reasons.

+This approach could be brought back in order to better handle :shen:`trap-error` at the root of a lambda, avoiding an additional iife.